Your First Day of College

 Anticipate you will be delayed looking for parking and for your classrooms, so get to the college as early in the day as possible to find your way around and explore the campus.

-Use the SMC GO app to help you navigate the campus using the Maps feature.
+SMC GO app to help you navigate the campus using the Maps feature.

 Arrive to your class a few minutes early to get a seat.
 Many non-enrolled students "crash" the class hoping the instructor will add them.
 Arriving late not only sets a bad impression, but you may end up sitting on the floor.
 Sit at the front to avoid distractions!

-First day of class is sometimes know as "Syllabus Day."
+First day of class is sometimes known as "Syllabus Day."
 Your instructors will provide you a syllabus describing what the class is about, including when tests will be administered, grading and attendance policies, etc. The syllabus tends to be covered at the beginning of class and you don't want to miss it.

 Do not skip class.
 Not showing up to your first class may result in your getting dropped and your seat given to another student.